 AMPARO Rotherham is funded by Rotherham Metropolitan Borough Council and Rotherham CCG, and supports families, friends and work colleagues of those bereaved by suicide in the Rotherham area.

-The Souter Charitable Trust has supported our work with Children and Young People in our Butterflies service.
+The Souter Charitable Trust has supported our work with Children and Young People via our Emotional Youth Club.

 The Eleanor Rathbone Charitable Trust has contributed towards the costs of providing Memory Boxes for our Butterflies service.